 They claim Cytopoint is not a pharmaceutical.

 Hmmm.
 Well, it’s an antibody that if created inside the body would be unhealthy and likely cause autoimmune disease.
 So it’s not natural.
 And it’s a man-made substance.
-So while it’s not a chemical pharmaceutical, it is in my view a monoclonal antibody pharmaceutical.
+So while it’s not a chemical pharmaceutical, it is a monoclonal antibody pharmaceutical.

 Their safety claims are after a relatively small study on lab Beagles.
 The study isn’t representative of the dogs treated at large in society.
 The evidence I can see of many dogs being harmed (or even killed) so early in the use of this drug tells me that it’s not safe at all.